 In any case, you should wait and give yourself some time to think before buying expensive new things.
-Often it is only a first impulse to want new stuff.
-This is strongly related to the reward system of your brain.
+Often, it is only a first impulse to want new stuff, which is strongly related to your brain’s reward system.
 Waiting a week to buy expensive things makes you more independent of your mood.

 Besides, you have time to inform yourself about this product.
 What do other people say about it?
 Is there a better one coming soon, or is it not as good as you might think?
-If at the end of the week you still think you want it, consider again how long you had to work for it and if it is still worth it.
+If you still think you want it at the end of the week, consider again how long you had to work for it and if it is still worth it.

 It is even better if you apply the so-called 30-day rule.
 The rule ultimately says nothing else but to wait 30 days until you purchase a specific volume.
 However, this rule is particularly useful if you apply it to all products that are not part of your daily needs.

 If so, buy it and enjoy it.
 We’re all just human beings and not slaves.
 Being a slave to frugality is no more desirable than being a slave to capital.